PHSI-supplements/labs/lab-templates/_initial-setup/UNL-CSCE231/UNL-CSCE231-username.md

 ---

 On the Canvas page for this assignment:
-- Click on the `Submit Assignment` button in the upper-right corner.
-  This will make a text entry field appear at the bottom of the page.
 - Type your git.unl.edu username in the text entry field, and click on the new `Submit Assignment` button.

 ---